-Faculty: Medical Dosimetry Faculty, excluding dosimetrist Program faculty (who do not have University faculty appointments), have rights and responsibilities as outlined in the University of Miami Faculty Manual, 2021-2022 and are bound by the policies therein.
+Faculty: Medical Dosimetry Faculty, excluding dosimetrist Program faculty (who do not have University faculty appointments), have rights and responsibilities as outlined in the University of Miami Faculty Manual, 2021-2022, available at https://fs.miami.edu/assets/pdf/facultysenate/Documents/FacultyManual.pdf, and are bound by the policies therein.
 Dosimetrist Program faculty are by Program policy bound to follow those parts of the University of Miami Faculty Manual dealing with ethical matters, academic matters, academic regulations, and faculty-student relations.

-In addition, the program adopts guidelines delineating Program faculty obligations directly from Standards for an Accredited Educational Program in Medical Dosimetry (2021), which are reproduced here with minor revision:
+In addition, the program adopts guidelines delineating Program faculty obligations directly Standards for an Accredited Educational Program in Medical Dosimetry (2021) and which are reproduced here with minor revision: